Summer Golf Majors 2026: Complete Calendar & Pool Timeline

 - May 28: Open pool (3 weeks early).
 Post US Open-specific tier rankings.

 - June 4: First reminder.
-Explain why Oakmont differs from Valhalla.
+Explain why Oakmont differs from Aronimink.

 - June 11: Field finalized.
 Adjust tiers.